observIQ/stanza/docs/plugins/journald_input.md

 ## `journald_input` plugin

-The `journald_input` plugin reads logs from the systemd journal using the `journalctl` binary, which must be in the `$PATH` of the log agent.
+The `journald_input` plugin reads logs from the systemd journal using the `journalctl` binary, which must be in the `$PATH` of the agentt.

 By default, `journalctl` will read from `/run/journal` or `/var/log/journal`.
 If either `directory` or `files` are set, `journalctl` will instead read from those.